-The game of Root is played on a map of woodland, which consists of clearings, connected with paths.
+The game of Root is played on a map of woodland, which consists of clearings, connected by paths.
 There are two maps available: the basic autumn map, and the advanced winter map, with the option to randomize clearing suits.

 The object of the game is to be the first to collect 30 victory points.
 An alternative way is to complete a special objective card, which can be acquired during the game.
 Factions earn points in different ways (the asymmetry factor); more on that later.

 If animals from different factions meet in the same clearing, you can initiate a battle.
-This is resolved with two 12 sided dice, with the attacker always taking the higher number (unless you’re attacking the Woodland Alliance).
+This is resolved with two 12-sided dice, with the attacker always taking the higher number (unless you’re attacking the Woodland Alliance).

-The numbers represent hits (how many meeples must the opponent remove) and this number can be increased with special action cards (Ambush, Sappers and similar).
+The numbers represent hits (how many meeples must the opponent remove) and this number can be increased with special action cards (Ambush, Sappers, and similar).

 This is it when it comes to general rules.
 Everything else is faction-specific and to be successful, you must know your faction like the back of your hand.
 But to be truly competitive, you must also be wary of other factions: their pros and cons, what are they doing, and what you can do to stop them.

 The faction boards are of great help with this.
 They provide all the necessary information: the turn order, buildings, costs, cards, and other resources.
-The backside has the checkboxes for the setup, making transitions from faction to faction as painless as possible.
+The back side has the checkboxes for the setup, making transitions from faction to faction as painless as possible.